sheikh-tabarak/chat-app-MERN/README.md

 Include your own .env file with the same variable names as in my code to run the code properly

+`KEY Features`
+ 1) User Login and Signup
+ 2) Authentication and authorization using JWT
+ 3) Realtime Messaging using socket.io
+ 4) All Convos stored in MongoDb database
+ 5) User active status (online , offline).

 `Details about this app`